rdavydov/twitch-hide-messages/README.md

 ## How to Use

 Click on the exclamation mark icon near the gear icon at the bottom of the chat.
 It will toggle comments that start with "!".
+You can still see hidden messages in the browser console, they are logged there.

 ## How to Install